tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 <dt><a href="#inline"><code>inline</code></a></dt>
 <dd>Load the editor as part of the page sharing the page styling and selection.</dd>
 <dt><a href="#tagname"><code>tagName</code></a></dt>
 <dd>The tag used for creating an inline editor.
-Ignored for an iframe editor.</dd>
+Ignored for a classic (iframe) editor.</dd>
 <dt><a href="#textareaname"><code>textareaName</code></a></dt>
-<dd>The name attribute on the textarea tag used for creating the iframe editor.
+<dd>The name attribute on the textarea tag used for creating the classic (iframe) editor.
 Ignored for an inline editor.</dd>
 </dl>

 #### Configuring editor settings